-Last week, the Bureau of Labor Statistics (BLS) released unemployment data showing that in April, over 20 million jobs were lost in the U.S., with the unemployment rate spiking to 14.7 percent.
-On top of that, we’re seeing inflation in the grocery sector.
-The Labor Department recently reported that grocery prices jumped 2.6% in April, the largest one-month pop since February 1974.
+According to the Bureau of Labor Statistics (BLS) 2020 unemployment data, over 20 million jobs were lost in the U.S. as of April 2020, with the unemployment rate spiking to 14.7 percent.
+On top of that, we saw inflation in the grocery sector.
+The Labor Department reported that grocery prices jumped 2.6% in April 2020, the largest one-month pop since February 1974.

-This, of course, is due to the impact of the global pandemic on both the supply chain and household spending.
-Right now, the average US consumer has less money to spend on groceries—meaning they are looking to stretch their dollars farther than before.
-But what does it mean for retailers and branded manufacturers?
-Say hello to the next “big brand” – private brands.
+This, of course, was due to the impact of the global pandemic on both the supply chain and household spending.
+Today, the average US consumer is spending less on groceries—meaning they are looking to stretch their dollars further than before.
+But what does it mean for retailers and brand manufacturers?
+Say hello to the next “big brand” – private label.